310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Wah…!
-I-I’m so sorry!
-I turned around and bumped into you!
+wah…! i-i’m so sorry! i turned around and bumped into you!
 {% endbubble %}

 {% bubble Nazuna %}